-To experience the healing power of meditation, download our Mindworks App.
+To experience the healing power of meditation, sign up to Mindworks Meditation Courses.
 Mindworks offers a variety of meditation tools for practitioners of all levels, including valuable Guided Meditations and enriching Mind Talks on addiction recovery from respected guides.

 For addition resources related to Addiction Recovery by Mindworks check out the following:

 - Working with Challenges Program Journey from Addiction to Meditation led by Tokpa Korlo.

 - The Psychology of Addiction article by Dr. Stephen Dansiger

 - Article on Forgiveness Meditation Practice by Joseph Rogers, MDiv.

 - Guided Meditation on Forgiveness Practice by Joseph Rogers on the Mindworks App

 - Check back with us frequently as we are adding to our programs and teachings on Addiction Recovery every month.

 Check back with us frequently for more inspiring content from a number of leading teachers from Refuge Recovery!